empathicqubit/vscode-cc65-debugger/README.md

 - **cc65vice.viceDirectory**: Set this to specify the directory that contains the VICE executables.
 You'll probably need this on Windows.
 If this is omitted then it will look on the system PATH.
+- **cc65vice.appleWinDirectory**: Set this to specify the directory that contains the AppleWin executables.
+You'll probably need this on Windows.
+If this is omitted then it will look on the system PATH.
 - **cc65vice.mesenDirectory**: Set this to specify the directory that contains the Mesen executables.
 You'll probably need this on Windows.
 If this is omitted then it will look on the system PATH.